 As computing and technology in general has become more automated and more sophisticated, all of us expect that technology will work 24/7.
 Maintenance windows are a thing of the past, the idea of doing yearly releases scares almost everyone, in-place upgrades are the norm, and I get upset that I have to wait 45 minutes to upgrade my operating system when it used to take days.

-With these kinds of expectations, Systems Administrators and other behind the scenes individuals are only faced with higher business stakes and more pressure.
-These professionals work everyday tirelessly to make sure the rest of us can live our lives without needing to think about technology.
+With these kinds of expectations, Systems Administrators and other behind-the-scenes individuals are only faced with higher business stakes and more pressure.
+These professionals work tirelessly every day to make sure the rest of us can live our lives without needing to think about technology.

 But we all make mistakes.
 Sometimes really big ones.
 Want to know what happens every time a service you use has an incident?

 The service gets better.

 Systems Administrators are incredibly detailed and meticulous.
 When there is an incident, they respond as they always do and fix the problem as quickly as they can.
 While customer expectations are high, the expectations that Systems Administrators put on themselves are even higher.
 This is what drives these professionals to look at problems as opportunities to learn and get better.

 So this week, we’d like to thank all Systems Administrators and everyone else that works behind the scenes.
 You are the ones that enable my mom and all of us to use technology with as little effort as possible.
 Thank you for keeping things running smoothly.

 In honor of SysAdmins week, we’re discounting PagerDuty University for everyone!
 Register by July 30 and get 30% off PagerDuty University courses with the code SUMPDU30.
 These courses are designed to provide in-depth training on achieving optimal results with whatever may come your way—from incidents of any size to streamlining and improving the day-to-day—so you can set yourself and your team up for success.

 This post was originally published on July 25, 2017, and has been updated with new information.